Q: I think I might have giant hogweed on my property, or maybe it is poison hemlock. How can I tell for sure?

 In Maryland, invasive giant hogweed has been found in Garrett, Baltimore, and Harford Counties, where it has been controlled.
 It is possible to find giant hogweed elsewhere in the state, but the chances are much greater that you will encounter one of the look-alike plants.

 If you think you see giant hogweed, avoid touching it.
 Take photos (particularly of the flowers and stems, if possible) and look at this identification guide online.
-If you are still unsure about the plant’s identity, send clear digital photos to our Ask an Expert service and we will help you.
+If you are still unsure about the plant’s identity, send clear digital photos to our Ask Extension service and we will help you.

 Giant hogweed is a federally regulated noxious weed.
 Suspected sightings of it will be reported to the Maryland Department of Agriculture Plant Protection Division.